 But for those of us who like to travel, what matters is that to explore Brazil, you can really only count on one form of transportation: long-distance buses.

 But what’s wrong with using other forms of transportation in Brazil: planes, trains, or car?

 There are two problems with exploring Brazil by plane:

 1) Brazil only has about 100 airports with regular flights.

-This might seem like a lot, but for a country as large as what was mentioned above, it’s really not.
+This might seem like a lot, but for such a large country, it’s really not.
 Basically, there are many interesting places that you just can’t access by plane.

 If you are flying between smaller cities that don’t have many flights, it can be very expensive!